-- The Nominating and Corporate Governance Committee is responsible for maintaining and developing governance principles consistent with high standards of corporate governance. - Each of Mr. Keehner and Ms. Roberts, after long and dedicated service as directors of the Company, has advised that, they do not wish to stand for re-election to the Board.
-The Nominating and Corporate Governance Committee has assessed the composition, effectiveness and size of the Board of Directors and determined that the incumbent directors are performing effectively and that a board of eight directors is appropriate for the Company.
-The Nominating and Corporate Governance Committee has recommended that the current directors, except for Mr. Keehner and Ms. Roberts, be nominated for election to the Board and that Ms. Glasser also be nominated for election to the Board. - The Nominating and Corporate Governance Committee has determined that Messrs.
-Behrens, Dwyer, Friedman, Ehrhardt, Oughtred and Ms. Glasser are independent in accordance with applicable independence standards.
-In addition, the Nominating and Corporate Governance Committee monitored director attendance at Board of Directors and committee meetings and has determined that each nominee for director who is presently a director, except for one, attended 100% of meetings and that such attendance meets acceptable standards. - The Nominating and Corporate Governance Committee conducted a Board effectiveness and self-assessment review for 2017 and has reported thereon to the Board. - The Nominating and Corporate Governance Committee supervised the Board of Directors' annual review of our Corporate Governance Guidelines. - The Nominating and Corporate Governance Committee has developed a program to encourage the Company's independent directors to maintain their skills and knowledge as directors which the independent directors used in 2017.
+- The Nominating and Corporate Governance Committee is responsible for maintaining and developing governance principles consistent with high standards of corporate governance. - The Nominating and Corporate Governance Committee has assessed the composition, effectiveness and size of the Board of Directors and determined that the incumbent directors are performing effectively and that a board of nine directors is appropriate for the Company.
+The Nominating and Corporate Governance Committee has recommended that the current directors be nominated for election to the Board. - The Nominating and Corporate Governance Committee has determined that Messrs.
+Behrens, Dwyer, Friedman, Ehrhardt, Oughtred, Roth and Ms. Glasser are independent in accordance with applicable independence standards.
+In addition, the Nominating and Corporate Governance Committee monitored director attendance at Board of Directors and committee meetings and has determined that each nominee for director who is presently a director attended 100% of meetings during the time in which they served as a director and that such attendance meets acceptable standards. - The Nominating and Corporate Governance Committee conducted a Board effectiveness and self-assessment review for 2018 and has reported thereon to the Board. - The Nominating and Corporate Governance Committee supervised the Board of Directors' annual review of our Corporate Governance Guidelines. - The Nominating and Corporate Governance Committee has developed a program to encourage the Company's independent directors to maintain their skills and knowledge as directors which the independent directors used in 2018.